 When you are ready for dessert, slice off the tip of the plastic bag to expose the metal tip.
 Twist the top of the bag to squeeze the contents down into the tip and pipe.
 As I am right-handed, I twist and gently squeeze with my right hand and guide the bag with my left.

 Mousse and other soft fillings, either sweet or savory, are easy to store and transport in a disposable piping bag.
 I use a star tip size #865 – #867.
 These are larger tips than what you find at typical kitchen supply stores.
-They can be purchased at a restaurant supply, pastry supply, or on the web.
+They can be purchased at a restaurant supply, pastry supply, or online.

 The disposable piping bags are 18” and available in a roll.
-One box will last a long time.
-I’ve also noted a source below that sells smaller quantities.
 I use them not only for piping mousse, but deviled egg filling and even fancy mashed potatoes.
 They come in handy and are clean and sanitary compared to the old cloth style.

 A note on sugar content: For those concerned with reducing all sugars in their diet, not just refined white sugar, you can use stevia instead of agave.
-As Healthy Top does contain sugar, using stevia would reduce the overall sugars to 8 per serving, only what is in the Healthy Top.
+As Healthy Top does contain sugar, using stevia would reduce the overall sugars.
 The liquid form should incorporate easily.

 Creamy Spiced Pumpkin Dessert – Reduced Sugar and Dairy Free

 A note on spices and sweeteners– You can use the individual spices noted below and adjust to your taste.
 I often use a blend from Penzeys called Cake Spice.
 It’s an aromatic blend of China cinnamon, star anise, nutmeg, allspice, ginger, and clove.
 I also love Penzeys Double Vanilla.
 It’s good quality and strong.
 As Healthy Top does have sugar in it, if you want to reduce the sugars, use stevia.
 The liquid form would incorporate easily.
-It also would reduce the sugars to 8 sugars per serving overall.
+It also would reduce the sugar.

 - 2 tablespoons (30 ml) cold water